Skip to content ↓

 Footwear

-Trainers, trainer style shoes or boots are not acceptable as school shoes.
-Fashion shoes, including canvas shoes are not allowed on Health & Safety grounds.
+Trainers, trainer-style shoes or boots are not acceptable as school shoes.
+Fashion shoes, including canvas shoes, are not allowed on Health & Safety grounds.

-• Black or dark blue shoes.
+• Black or dark blue shoes (light up shoes are not permitted)

-• Shoes with a heel of more than 2cm are not permitted.
+• Shoes with a heel of more than 2cm are not permitted

-• Crocs or open toed shoes/sandals are not permitted.
+• Crocs or open-toed shoes/sandals are not permitted

-• Trainers are not permitted unless worn for PE lessons.
+• Trainers are not permitted unless worn for PE lessons

 • A pair of wellington boots or suitable outdoor shoes to be left at school.